Sam-Dragon/cloud/gcp/IAM.md

 - Members to roles is many-to-many relationship
 - Binding users to the role

-> Policy Troubleshooter
+> **Policy Troubleshooter**
 - It helps to troubleshoot permission for the user

 > Service Account
-- VM needs access to cloud storage
+- machine to machine communication
 - Identified by email address [id-compute@developer.gserviceaccount.com]
 - Machine level interaction [No User Intervention]
 - It doesnt have any password
   - It use RSA Private/Public Key
   - Cannot login via browser or cookies
+Ex: VM needs access to cloud storage

 > Service Account Types
 - Default Service Account [NOT RECOMMENDED]: Automatically created when services are used